Wedding planning is such a big and exciting task, and as a bride, deciding what you want to wear on your wedding day is always top of the list.

 7. Let your personality shine

 And just because you’re wearing a white or ivory dress, that doesn’t mean you have to wear ivory shoes.
-There is no right or wrong on your wedding day – choose from red, pink, blush, or blue wedding shoes – it’s up to you.
+There is no right or wrong on your wedding day – choose from red, pink, blush, or blue wedding shoes – it’s up to you, you’re the bride!

-So if blue is your favourite colour, choose a fabulous pair of blue shoes that can double up as your ‘Something Blue’ lucky charm, such as our Waterlily Peep Toe in Powder Blue.
+So if blue is your favourite colour, choose a fabulous pair of blue shoes that can double up as your ‘Something Blue’ lucky charm, such as our Waterlily Peep Toe or Mirella in ivory and blue

 Now that you’ve read our wedding shoe shopping tips from an industry expert, hopefully you feel a little more equipped to hunt down and buy your dream bridal heels, which will keep you looking fabulous and feeling comfortable throughout your wedding day and dancing well into the night!